 • LIGHTROOM CLASSIC- FUNDAMENTALS

-• Module 1:IS ADOBE PHOTOSHOP LIGHTROOM CLASSIC FOR YOU?
+• Module 1:IS ADOBE LIGHTROOM CLASSIC FOR YOU?

-• Lesson 1:Is Adobe Photoshop Lightroom Classic Right for You?
+• Lesson 1:Is Adobe Lightroom Classic For You?
 A Comprehensive Guide

 • Module 2:THE LIGHTROOM CLASSIC CATALOG

-• Lesson 1:Understanding The Adobe Photoshop Lightroom Catalog Concept
+• Lesson 2:Understanding The Adobe Lightroom Catalog Concept

 • Module 3:ESSENTIAL CONCEPTS

-• Lesson 2:How to Save Your Work in Lightroom Classic: A Beginner’s Guide
+• Lesson 2:How to Save Your Edits in Lightroom Classic: A Beginner’s Guide

 • Lesson 3:Peace of Mind: Building a Reliable Photo Backup System